MolBIFFM/diana/README.md

-Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks to contextualize differential post-translational modification, combining submitted mass spectrometry data with publicly accessible protein-protein interactions as well as additional protein annotation.
+Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks to contextualize differential post-translational modification, combining submitted mass spectrometry data with publicly accessible protein-protein interactions as well as protein annotation.

-The enrichment of Gene Ontology terms, and Reactome pathways by proteins associated with relatively large measurements or proteins representing densely interacting portions of the assembled protein-protein interaction networks can be assessed.
-Further, densely interacting portions of the protein-protein interaction networks enriching relatively large measurements can be determined.
+The enrichment of Gene Ontology terms and Reactome pathways by proteins associated with distinctive measurements or proteins representing densely interacting portions of these protein-protein interaction networks can be assessed as well as the representation of relatively large measurements within densely interacting portions.

-Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the represented proteins, can be generated along customized Cytoscape style specifications.
+Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the proteins submitted, can be generated along customized Cytoscape style specifications.

 ## Setup